-While it might feel awkward at first, money is the root of so many decisions you’ll make in your life.
-Talking about it can help bring you closer, know where you’re financially compatible (and where you might need to do some work) and avoid problems down the line.
+Money is the root of so many decisions you’ll make in your life.
+Talking about it can help bring you closer, show where you’re financially compatible (and where you might need to do some work) and avoid problems later.

 So whether you’re just starting to get serious or have been together for years, here are five essential money questions to ask that can strengthen your relationship.